Nibezak/payflow-package/docs/core/upgrading.md

 In order to support model extending better, all polymorphic relationships now use an alias instead of the fully qualified class name, this allows relationships to resolve to your custom model when interacting with Eloquent.

-There is an additional config setting in `config/lunar/database.php`, where you can set whether these polymorph mappings should be prefixed in Lunar's context.
+There is an additional config setting in `config/payflow/database.php`, where you can set whether these polymorph mappings should be prefixed in Payflow's context.

 ```php
 'morph_prefix' => null,